 In 1968, the two separate camps made the decision to merge, and the present Clermont Christian Assembly, Inc. was established to do business as Woodland Lakes Christian Camp and Retreat Facilities.

 Today, nearly 40 congregations in the tri-state area support Woodland Lakes.
 A wide variety of camping and retreat programs are provided each year: the months of June, July, and August are reserved for 10-12 weeks of summer camp programming, while camps from one day to a full week are offered to children ranging from four years old to twelfth grade.
-Aside from the regular camp schedule, Woodland Lakes hosts a Volleyball League, Scrapbooking Retreat, Golf Scramble, Summer Camp Kickoff, Day at the Lakes, Middle School Retreat, Junior High Girls Retreat and Seniors Day to round out the camp offerings.
+Aside from the regular camp schedule, Woodland Lakes hosts a High School Retreat, Scrapbooking Retreat, Golf Scramble, Summer Camp Kickoff, 5K Trail Run/Walk, Day at the Lakes, Middle School Retreat, and Seniors Day to round out the camp offerings.